 What’s more, if you’re trying to fight the weight gain that often accompanies hormonal fluctuations, avocados are proven to help you feel full, as a study published in Nutrition Journal shows.

 Choose Dark Chocolate for Magnesium and Other Health Benefits

 Last but certainly not least — dark chocolate makes our magnesium-rich list of foods!
 According to a study published in the American Journal of Clinical Nutrition, dark chocolate even contains prebiotic fiber, perfect for supporting gut health.

 It’s also rich in antioxidants, as well as the minerals copper, manganese, and iron.
 Yes, dark chocolate can be a gal’s best friend!

-Taking a high-quality B-complex supplement is a really good idea when you’re in the throes of hormonal ups and downs.
+Taking a high-quality B-complex supplement is a really good idea when you’re in the throes of hormonal ups and stress levels and hormone production levels up and downs.
 This is one group of vitamins that you might want to supplement with in addition to eating foods high in these vitamins.

 There are nine B vitamins in total, and certain foods contain specific vitamin Bs.